CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

      Once your protocol is ready, you will want to test it before starting to schedule participants.

-       - Read Protocol Testing for CCN's policies regarding protocol testing.
+       - Read :ref:`protocol-testing` for CCN's policies regarding protocol testing.
        - If you have a task and/or stimuli you will want to present during the scan, make sure all the necessary hardware and software (video, sound, triggers, etc. work on your task laptop) is ready for testing.
        - Email ccnsupport@g.ucla.edu to request a sufficient amount of time to test everything.